Check our Program Guide or the Calendar of Events site for more events.

 This set of classes introduces new or less experienced sewists to beginner sewing information and resources along with hands-on experiences.

-The classes in this series introduce the following information and skills:
+This series introduces the following information and skills:

 Is your little one starting to walk and is more wiggly and active?
 Check out our Read and Play programs Tuesdays at 10:30 AM and Thursdays at 9:30 AM!